Connemara marble

-Connemara marble or "Irish green" is a rare variety of marble found in Connemara, Ireland with a distinct green colour.
-It is commonly used as a gemstone and for decorations.
-Due to its colouration, it is commonly associated with the Irish identity.
-It strongly resembles the verd antique found in the Mediterranean.
-It is named after the region in the western part of the country in which it is quarried (including Lissoughter in Recess, County Galway, and in Clifden).
+Connemara marble or "Irish green" is a rare variety of green marble from Connemara, Ireland.
+It is used as a decoration and building material.
+Its colour causes it to often be associated with the Irish identity, and for this reason it has been named the national gemstone of Ireland.
+It strongly resembles the verd antique, a green serpentinite breccia found in the Mediterranean.
+It is named after the region in which it is found (including Lissoughter in Recess, County Galway, and in Clifden).
+The marble was deposited as a limestone mud during the neoproterozoic.

 Geology

 Connemara marble occurs as layers within the Connemara Marble Formation from the lower Dalradian Appin Group, part of the Connemara Metamorphic Complex.
 The parent rock was an impure siliceous dolomitic limestone deposited in a shelf environment on the continental margin of Laurentia.
 In the Grampian Orogeny it underwent silimanite grade metamorphism.
 Minerals formed at this stage were a variety of calc-silicates, including diopside, forsterite, tremolite, together with talc and chlorite.
 Subsequent metasomatism, probably associated with hydrothermal fluids from the late Caledonian Galway granites, altered the calc-silicates to minerals of the serpentine subgroup.
 The layers of marble are interbedded with schists and quartzites.

 As a marble, the most important mineral components are dolomite and calcite, supplemented with variable amounts of diopside, serpentine, tremolite, forsterite, clinochlore, phlogopite, omphacite and talc.
 The colour is determined by the coloured mineral content, with serpentine responsible for the characteristic green colouration.

 Connemara marble differs from the verd antiques in that it is an actual marble, rather than a serpentinite breccia, despite also having a very high serpentine content.